 - History of food allergies: If you develop an allergy to any new food, then you must avoid having brewer’s yeast.
 Those with allergies towards mushrooms, a type of fungus, should preferably avoid brewer’s yeast since yeast is a fungus too.

 - Having medicines for depression: Do not mix antidepressants with brewer’s yeast, which contains a compound called tyramine.
-Tyramine can react with monoamine oxidase inhibitors (MAOIs) and increase the blood pressure, thus putting the person at the risk of a heart attack or stroke.
+Tyramine can react with monoamine oxidase inhibitors (MAOIs)iXA class of antidepressant medications used to treat psychiatric disorders, such as major depression. and increase blood pressure, thus putting the person at the risk of a heart attack or stroke.

-- Inflammatory bowel disease (IBD): Those with an inflammatory bowel disease (IBD), especially Crohn’s disease, should not have yeast as it causes excessive flatulence and may lead to severe abdominal pain and discomfort.
+- Inflammatory bowel disease (IBD): Those with inflammatory bowel disease (IBD), especially Crohn’s diseaseiXChronic inflammatory condition of the gastrointestinal tract causing a range of digestive symptoms. , should not have yeast as it causes excessive flatulenceiXRelease of gasses of the digestive system from the rectum. and may lead to severe abdominal pain and discomfort.

 - Do not mix with other galactagogues: If you are taking other galactagogues, then stop their consumption before having brewer’s yeast.
 Having multiple galactagogues together may cause a reaction and complicate things.